iNarrow12/REMOTE-POWER-TOOL/README.md

 ✔️ Remotely Control your pc Brightness And Volume

-✔️ Remotely Execute Files And Scripts
+✔️ Remotely Execute Files And Scripts By Typing Path

 ❌ This is NOT full remote access (you can’t see or control screen)